Department of Communication Studies

 https://www.commstudies.txstate.edu

 Communication studies examines the creation, expression, and analysis of messages in our personal, professional, and public lives.
-Knowledge of the field aids in students’ development of social intelligence, critical thinking, and problem-solving skills all needed achieve personal, professional and civic goals.
-Communication Studies differs greatly from profession specific majors where student coursework may become dated or less relevant as students leave the university.
-Communication Studies majors acquire the knowledge, skills, and abilities of resilient learners, collaborators, and problem solvers as they learn to manage message processes within and among individuals, groups, organizations, and societies.
-Students explore verbal and nonverbal communication, organizational and business communication, rhetoric and criticism, argumentation and persuasion, and communication technology.
+Communication Studies majors acquire social intelligence, critical thinking, collaboration, and problem-solving skills, which help them to manage message processes within and among individuals, groups, organizations, and societies.
+Students explore verbal and nonverbal communication in relationships, organizational and corporate communication, rhetoric and criticism, argumentation and persuasion, and health communication.
 Alumni excel in diverse cultural, professional, social, and personal settings as influential leaders, solution-oriented collaborators, highly trained researchers, talented writers, and engaging speakers.
 The undergraduate degree offers concentrations in:

-In addition to the minor in Communication Studies, the Department is also the home for three interdisciplinary minors: Leadership Studies, Political Communication, and Health Communication.
+In addition to the minor in Communication Studies, the Department offers three interdisciplinary minors: Leadership Studies, Political Communication, and Health Communication.

 Key to our students’ and program’s success is our dedicated faculty and staff—a cohesive team that draws from their unified expertise to help students understand the vital connections between research and teaching inside and outside the classroom.
 Our faculty members are active in national and international association; publish their research in books, professional and academic journals; secure funding to support cutting-edge research; create podcasts; win awards for teaching excellence; and serve our communities.